-In a recent paper,1 we described a pilot study done on a cohort of 63 Canadian male and female aboriginals using neurofeedback training.
-The neurofeedback training consisted of a set of methods and technologies used for the purpose of providing individuals with immediate information about what their brains are doing, while their brains are working.
-It is like a mirror of brain activity and it informs the trainee in real time.
-Feedback, derived from an EEG signal, on naturally occurring frequencies in the brain is provided as a core component of this therapy.
+In a recent paper,1, we described a pilot study done on a cohort of 63 Canadian male and female aboriginals using neurofeedback training.
+The neurofeedback training consisted of a set of methods and technologies to provide individuals with immediate information about what their brains are doing while their brains are working.
+It is like a mirror of brain activity, and it informs the trainee in real-time.
+Feedback, derived from an EEG signal on naturally occurring frequencies in the brain, is provided as a core component of this therapy.
 Most individuals are unaware of the subtle ongoing fluctuations and variations in brain activity.
-By learning to voluntarily increase one’s alpha brain waves, one can reduce anxiety.
+By learning to increase one’s alpha brain waves voluntarily, one can reduce anxiety.
 This was first reported by Hardt (Conflicting results in EEG alpha feedback studies: why amplitude integration should replace percent time.
 Hardt JV, Kamiya J.Biofeedback Self Regul.
 1976 Mar;1(1):63-75) and then by Hardt & Kamiya (Anxiety change through electroencephalographic alpha feedback seen only in high anxiety subjects.
 Hardt JV, Kamiya J. Science.
 1978 Jul 7;201(4350):79-81).
-This later study showed that anxiety was found to be inversely related to the amount of EEG alpha activity of the brain.
+This latter study showed that anxiety was inversely related to the amount of EEG alpha activity of the brain.
 Neurofeedback is now increasingly recognized as an effective treatment for both clinical and non-clinical populations.

-We set out to do a short-term study with an understanding of the need for a larger and longer-term study.
-A 2-5 year study will provide 2 years of additional trainings to gather sufficient data and 3 additional years of follow up on the trainees.
+We set out to do a short-term study to understand the need for a larger and longer-term study.
+A 2-5 year study will provide 2 years of additional training to gather sufficient data and 3 additional years of follow-up on the trainees.

-In light of the fact that questions about economics and social engagement prior to the trainings were not collected, it was determined for this short-term study to look retrospectively for the required data.
-The best method to employ would be to administer a retrospective questionnaire to the trainees as well as their circle of contacts including their family, friends, and co-workers.
+Because questions about economics and social engagement before the training were not collected, it was determined for this short-term study to look retrospectively for the required data.
+The best method to employ would be to administer a retrospective questionnaire to the trainees and their circle of contacts, including their family, friends, and co-workers.
 The goal here is to show trends and indicators which could be further established in a larger study.
 To support the responses that were to be provided by the trainees, their family, friends, and co-workers would be asked similar questions.

-The 117 trainees were sent a request to consult with their friends, family, and coworkers to answer a survey about them in respect to their alpha brain wave training.
+The 117 trainees were sent a request to consult with their friends, family, and coworkers to answer a survey about them regarding their alpha brain wave training.

-Dr Hardt and his team sourced scientists from a variety of disciplines to assist in the design of the study as well as to contemplate being a member of the team to design and develop a longer 5-year study.
-The science team includes Economists, Anthropologists, Ethnologists, Sociologists, Psychologists, Statisticians and a Program Evaluator.
+Dr. Hardt and his team sourced scientists from various disciplines to assist in the design of the study and contemplate being a member of the team to design and develop a longer 5-year study.
+The science team includes Economists, Anthropologists, Ethnologists, Sociologists, Psychologists, Statisticians, and a Program Evaluator.
 The scientists were sourced in Canada and Mexico.

-The scientists were briefed on the questions that the questionnaire needed to address and were asked to develop the questions that they thought would allow them to answer them.
-With their collective input, formulation of the questions were divided into three surveys: (1) Trainee, (2) Family and Friends, and (3) Coworkers.
+The scientists were briefed on the questions that the questionnaire needed to address and was asked to develop the questions that they thought would allow them to answer them.
+With their collective input, the formulation of the questions was divided into three surveys: (1) Trainee, (2) Family and Friends, and (3) Coworkers.